INTERNET SAFETY POLICY

 Reference books are available for more difficult

-basis.
-There is a 1-hour time limit per session
+first-served basis.
+There is a 1-hour time limit

-than 1 person may sit at the computer at one time
+more than 1 person may sit at the computer at

 library does not offer electronic mail accounts.